 Here, you can go in two directions, one of which is optional.
 Firstly, if you have a builder in whom you are confident and your scheme is reasonably simple, this may be as far as you want to go.
 However, secondly, if you are at all anxious about builders and want to be confident that they will build exactly what you want and that you will only pay for what they do, then David can help you further.

-Having issued you with a check list, David would again visit you to discuss the fine details such as what you would like to go on the floor, walls etc, what is happening in the garden, what sort of bathroom suite you would like, what will the lighting be like and a host of other things.
-This information will then be put together with details of how the work should be carried out, and the contract terms under which you will employ your builder - which normally include how much will be paid and how long it will take to do the job - and will sent out to tender to three or more builders, with relevant experience in building schemes like yours, who will be asked for prices.
-When the prices are requested, you will be sent your optional fourth invoice as set out in the fee quotation (which will be anywhere from £600.00 to about £2,500.00 again depending on what you are having done.
-The average is about £650.00 to £1,500.00).
-It usually takes about two weeks to complete your tender information and about three weeks for the builders to price the work.
+Having issued you with a check list, David would again visit you by zoom to discuss the fine details such as what you would like to go on the floor, walls etc, what is happening in the garden, what sort of bathroom suite you would like, what will the lighting be like and a host of other things.
+This information will then be put together with details of how the work should be carried out, and the contract terms under which you will employ your builder – which normally include how much will be paid and how long it will take to do the job – and will sent out to tender to three or more builders, with relevant experience in building schemes like yours, who will be asked for prices.
+When the prices are requested, you will be sent your optional fourth invoice as set out in the fee quotation (which will be anywhere from £800.00 to about £3,500.00 again depending on what you are having done.
+The average is about £900.00 to £1,500.00).
+It usually takes about four weeks to complete your tender information and about four weeks for the builders to price the work.

 Assuming that you are happy with a price and start date for the work, David will then arrange a meeting with you and your builder, to discuss how the work will be carried out, at what intervals the builder will be paid, how any variations will be dealt with, when David will be inspecting the work and anything else that is concerning you.
 It make take anything between a few weeks and several months before the builder can start, depending on their workload.